stormpath/stormpath-django/README.rst

 - Improving Travis CI builds so that tests are run against Django 1.6.x, 1.7.x, and 1.8.x.
 This will help flush out Django version issues (*hopefully!*).
 - Fixing old migration issue.
-This should make all new ``syncdb`` commands run successfully regardless of database used.
+This should make all new ``migrate`` commands run successfully regardless of database used.
 - Supporting ``User.first_name`` and ``User.last_name`` per Django's
   conventions.
 This makes our user model play nice with third party Django apps